azat-co/practicalnode/chapter4/chapter4.md

 +table(js)
 ```

-The Pug code, above when used in Express or elsewhere, produces the following output by "invoking" the mixins `table` and `row` just as a function would be invoked with arguments (bonus: developers can use `table` and `row` mixins over and over for other data!):
+The preceding Pug code, above when used in Express or elsewhere, produces the following output by "invoking" the mixins `table` and `row` just as a function would be invoked with arguments (bonus: developers can use `table` and `row` mixins over and over for other data!):

 ```html
 <table>